 Although the official household median income for all of Napa County is \$79,600 per year, the median income in the unincorporated County is over \$81,000 per year and the median age has increased to nearly 43 years.
 Thus, the unincorporated County's population is increasingly older and more affluent, compared to Napa County as a whole and the Bay Area.
-However, given the California Department of Housing and Community Development definitions of extremely low-, very low-, and low-incomes presented below, it is evident that around 30 percent of households in the unincorporated County have an income at or below the low-income level and require affordable housing.
+However, given the legal definitions of extremely low-, very low-, and low-incomes presented below, it is evident that around 30 percent of households in the unincorporated County have an income at or below the low-income level and require affordable housing.